herachxx/SteppeOS/README.md

 - it is extremely difficult to predict the long-term consequences of development projects

 As a result, governments can invest billions into infrastructure without clearly understanding the long-term impact.
-I'm not underestimating the capabilities of the government of our country and their regions, I'm just relying on the existence of a human factor: to miss a small but important detail in a huge flow of information, or to forget something, and so on.
+I'm not underestimating the capabilities of the government of our country, I'm just relying on the existence of a human factor: to miss a small but important detail in a huge flow of information, or to forget something, and so on.

 ---